thoughtspot/dev-workshop/workshop.md

 1. The ‘Select feature to embed' to **Search**

-2. Select your datasource "**Sample Retail - Apparel**" from the drop-down selection menu and notice that upon choosing the datasource, the code window on the bottom left automatically highlights the code that you would copy/paste directly into your data app.
+2. Select your datasource "**Retail Banking**" from the drop-down selection menu and notice that upon choosing the datasource, the code window on the bottom left automatically highlights the code that you would copy/paste directly into your data app.

 3. Select ‘ **Run** to render it in the sample SpotShop data app window.

 _Note: Search suggestions will automatically appear in the search bar based upon what you did previously._

-3. Enter in the search bar: Sales Region Monthly
+3. Enter in the search bar: Revenue Weekly Product Category

 4. Then press **Enter**, Select **Go**, or **click** below the search bar to launch the query.
 While you can change the chart time, keep this one for now.